neoforged/InstallerTools/binarypatcher/README.md

 Paths referred to by entries are expressed as follows:

 - Path segments are separated by a single `/`
-- Path segments are not empty
+- Path segments are not empty (this means leading slashes are also disallowed)
 - Path segments must not be equal to `.` or `..`
 - Paths only ever refer to files, never to folders
 - Paths are case-sensitive